 In scientific notation:

-You’ll notice that when we added the two numbers together in standard form we increased the number of digits by one, so we had to increase the exponent to .
-Then, we rounded off the decimals to one decimal place.
+You’ll notice that adding in standard form increased the number of digits by one, so the power of ten increased from to .
+Then the simplified number was rounded to one decimal place.

 What is the product of the following expression?